How to Set Axis Limits in ggplot2

 Setting x-axis limits in ggplot2

-#create scatterplot with x-axis upper limit at 30
+# Create scatterplot setting only the X-axis upper limit at 30

 ggplot(mtcars, aes(mpg, wt)) +